kaushikgopal/RxJava-Android-Samples/README.md

 See the License for the specific language governing permissions and limitations under the License.

-You agree that all contributions to this repository, in the form of fixes, pull-requests, new examples etc. follow the above mentioned license.
+You agree that all contributions to this repository, in the form of fixes, pull-requests, new examples etc. follow the above-mentioned license.